 CalRecycle enforcement procedures and authority to assess penalties are implemented according to Public Resources Code, sections 45000 and 45023.
 Local enforcement agencies (LEA) and pertinent CalRecycle employees are informed of the financial assurance violations and CalRecycle’s intent to pursue enforcement.

-CalRecycle staff may receive requests from the LEA, CalRecycle staff, and RWQCB staff through use of the Financial Assurances Review Request (Fillable Word, 29 KB or Fillable PDF, 56 KB) for the current status of financial assurance demonstrations.
+CalRecycle staff may receive requests from the LEA, CalRecycle staff, and RWQCB staff through use of the Financial Assurances Review Request for the current status of financial assurance demonstrations.
 The findings of staff are good for only 30 days (or as otherwise specified by staff) from the CalRecycle notification date.

 Full permit or major waste tire facility permit processing timelines may range from approximately 30 to 300 days depending on: application date, LEA determination date, waiver of determination and final LEA determination date, and proposed permit date, amongst other variables.

 The LEA is responsible for ensuring that current reviews of the financial assurances demonstrations for closure, postclosure maintenance and corrective action were completed during the full solid waste facilities permit (SWFP) application process (upon receipt/filing of a signed and dated solid waste facility permit application) and until the proposed SWFP is received by CalRecycle.
 The LEA is responsible for requesting financial assurance status for the application filing and the LEA 30 day determination process for the correctness and completeness of the application.
 Additionally, the LEA is responsible for the continued status of financial assurances requirements of the owner/operator/applicant through the permit process including, and up to, the submittal of a proposed permit (i.e., the date the proposed permit is received by CalRecycle).